programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2.
 Screenshot of YouTube video with video ID in browser link circled in red" %}

 For this lesson, we gathered comment data by searching YouTube for 'black lives matter george floyd'.
-We selected a total of six videos from politically polarized news sources (as ranked by [allsides.com](allsides.com)), from the left-leaning New York Times, Vox, and NBC News, and the right-leaning Daily Mail, Fox News, and the Daily Wire.
+We selected a total of six videos from politically polarized news sources (as ranked by [allsides.com](allsides.com) in 2020), from the left-leaning (arguably centrist) New York Times, Vox, and NBC News, and the right-leaning Daily Mail, Fox News, and the Daily Wire.
 Choosing multiple videos is often the best approach for the exploratory stages of research, because while YouTube makes available a wide range of metadata about each video (number of likes, title, description, tags and more), the YouTube API may not consistently return comprehensive comment data for every video searched.

 > For following along with this lesson, you may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip) and focus on the analysis stage.
 In this case, you can skip the next two sections and go directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).
 This sample dataset was gathered using YouTube Data Tools; you can download it yourself using the same video IDs for YouTube Data Tools, but please note the data would likely differ based on the time you capture the data.
 In addition, user information was pseudonymized in this lesson's [sample dataset]((https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip)).
 >